thefrontside/microstates/README.md

 yarn add microstates
 ```

-Then import the libraries using,
+Then import the libraries using:

 ```js
 import Microstate, { create, from, map } from "microstates";